Dubingiai massacre

-The Dubingiai massacre was a mass murder of 20–27 Lithuanian civilians in the town of Dubingiai (Dubinki) on 23 June 1944.
-The massacre was carried out by the Polish Home Army's 5th Wilno Brigade, part of the Polish resistance, in reprisal for the Glinciszki (Glitiškės) massacre of Polish civilians committed by the Nazi-subordinated 258th Lithuanian Police Battalion on 20 June 1944.
-The Dubingiai massacre started a wider Polish Home Army (abbreviated as AK) operation in which units beyond the 5th Brigade were involved.
-In total, 70–100 Lithuanians were killed by the end of June 1944 in Dubingiai and the neighbouring villages of Joniškis, Inturkė, Bijutiškis, and Giedraičiai.
-While Nazi collaborators were ostensibly the prime targets, the victims also included the elderly, children, including infants of 4 and 11 months.
-Further conflicts between Lithuanian and Polish units were prevented by the Soviet capture of Vilnius in mid-July.
+The Dubingiai massacre was a mass murder of Lithuanian civilians committed by the Polish Home Army (AK) in the town of Dubingiai and its surroundings on 23 June 1944.

+The Dubingiai massacre started a wider Polish Home Army (AK) operation in which units beyond the 5th Brigade were involved.
+By the end of June 1944, a total of 70–100 Lithuanians were killed in Dubingiai and the neighbouring villages of Joniškis, Inturkė, Bijutiškis, and Giedraičiai.
+While Nazi collaborators were ostensibly the prime targets, the victims also included the elderly, children, and infants of 4 and 11 months.

+The AK's 5th Wilno Brigade committed the massacre in reprisal for the Glinciszki (Glitiškės) massacre of Polish civilians done on 20 June 1944 by the 258th Lithuanian Police Battalion.
+Further conflicts between Lithuanian and Polish units were prevented by the Soviet capture of Vilnius in mid-July 1944.

 Background

-The Lithuanian–Polish relations during the interbellum period were strained since both sides had laid claim to the Vilnius Region.
-During World War II, these tensions were exacerbated by different allegiances: Lithuanian administration and paramilitary units were leaning towards Nazi Germany while Polish resistance waged an active partisan war against the Nazis.
+Lithuanian–Polish relations during the interbellum period were strained since they both laid claim to the Vilnius Region.
+During World War II, these tensions were exacerbated by different allegiances; Lithuanian administration and paramilitary units were leaning towards Nazi Germany, while Polish resistance waged an active partisan war against the Nazis.
 Eventually, these tensions grew into a low-level civil war that culminated in a series of civilian massacres.

+On March 4, the Home Army 'Błyskawica" unit attacked and captured the Lithuanian Auxiliary Police center in Dubingiai.
+The Lithuanians lost 1 soldier and 2 were taken captive.

 On 20 June 1944, members of the AK killed four members of the 258th Lithuanian Police Battalion in the village of Glitiškės (Glinciszki).
 In retaliation, the Lithuanian police killed 39 Polish villagers (the Glinciszki massacre).
-In light of these events as well as other information about intensified pacification actions by the Lithuanian forces, the AK command for the Vilnius Region, under Aleksander Krzyżanowski codename Wilk, assumed that it represented a beginning of a new, large anti-Polish operation and only a demonstration of the strength of Polish forces in the region could stop the killings and protect the Polish civilians.
-Leaflets were distributed through the region that AK was planning to execute members of the Lithuanian units guilty of the Glinciszki massacre, and a raid on the pre-war Lithuanian Republic territory was planned.
+In light of these events, as well as other information about intensified pacification actions by the Lithuanian forces, the AK command for the Vilnius Region, under Aleksander Krzyżanowski codename Wilk, assumed that it represented a beginning of a new, large anti-Polish operation and only a demonstration of the strength of Polish forces in the region could stop the killings and protect the Polish civilians.
+Leaflets were distributed through the region saying that AK was planning to execute members of the Lithuanian units guilty of the Glinciszki massacre, and a raid on the pre-war Lithuanian Republic territory was planned.
 The AK command did not plan, and actually strictly forbade, any reprisals against innocent civilians.